Ealien2k20/FCND-Motion-Planning/Writeup.md

 </p>

 This Writeup.md considers the rubric points individually and describes how I addressed each rubric point in my implementation.
+You can find the youtube video of the demo here:

 ---
 ### Writeup / README